 - Reward Yourself: Acknowledge your progress.
 After a productive writing session or completing a piece, treat yourself to a cup of tea, a walk, or a short break.

-- Embrace Imperfection: Do not let the fear of imperfect writing stop you.
+- Embrace Imperfection: Don’t let the fear of imperfect writing stop you.
 The first draft is for getting the words down.
 You refine and polish later.
+This is something I’ve learned with my watercolor painting – it’s okay if it’s not perfect, the joy is in the doing!

 Consistency transforms writing from a fleeting interest into a deeply ingrained and fulfilling part of your active retirement lifestyle.
 It reinforces the idea that writing is a meaningful senior activity.